addisoncole/Seattlization/README.md

 # Seattlization
-Front-end React app that relies on the Seattlization-API
+Front-end React app that relies on the [Seattlization-API](https://github.com/addisoncole/Seattlization-API "Seattlization-API") to provide the data that is sonified and visually presented in this project.